KevinSalina/web-calculator/README.md

 # Simple Web Calculator

 A simple web calulator.
-So far can do basic operations.
-Work is still needed on more complex inputs.
+Can handle multiple operations chained together, with or without new inputs or change in the operator.
+Can also change sign of current n

 ## Built with